-- 1 The Mediators are singular persons, national or non-national, fully able, of proven moral and professional credibility that enables them to mediate the conflicts or cases submitted to the mediation centers included in the Official Mediators List. - 2 The mediator must meet the following requisites: - a) Be more than 25 years of age; - b) Have completed the 11th year of school (11th Grade); - c) Have completed a course on mediation, recognized by the Ministry of Justice; - d) Be preferentially a resident in the district or island where he/she proposes to exercise the function of mediator. - 3 In the exercise of the functions for which they are indicated or appointed, the mediators obey the precepts contained in this Law, in the Mediators' Deontological Regulation, in the Mediation Center's Internal Regulation and any other pertinent norms.
+1 - The Mediators are singular persons, national or non-national, fully able, of proven moral and professional credibility that enables them to mediate the conflicts ou cases submitted to the mediation centers included in the Official Mediators List.

+- 2 The mediator must meet the following requisites: - a) Be more than 25 years of age; - b) Have the 11th year of school; - c) Being trained with a mediation course recognized by the Ministry of Justice; - d) Be preferentially a resident in the district or island where he/she proposes to exercise the role of mediator.

+3 - In the exercise of the functions for which they are indicated or appointed, the mediators obey the precepts contained in this Law, of the Mediators' Deontological Regulation, of the Mediation Center's Internal Regulation and any other pertinent norms.

-CHAPTER II OF REPRESENTATION OF THE PARTS
+CHAPTER II REPRESENTATION OF THE PARTS